nuodb/nuodb-insights/README.md

 ### 3) Install NuoDB Collector on all hosts with database processes

-Follow the instructions for installing the [NuoDB Collector](https://github.com/nuodb/nuodb-collector#setup-on-bare-metal) on bare-metal.
-NuoDB Collector should be set up on all hosts that will run NuoDB database processes.
+Follow the instructions for installing the [NuoDB Collector on bare-metal](https://github.com/nuodb/nuodb-collector#setup-on-bare-metal).
+The NuoDB Collector must be set up on all hosts that will run NuoDB database processes.

 Once all components have been set up, NuoDB performance can be visualized by navigating to the NuoDB Insights - NuoDB Ops System Overview dashboard at `http://<hostgrafana>:3000/d/000000004/nuodb-ops-system-overview`, where `<hostgrafana>` is the host that the Grafana server was started on.
 The default password in Grafana is `admin:admin`.